 Any number of complete sampling schedules may be placed within a packet so that the maximum packet length is not exceeded.
-The TMATS file identifies the number of samples contained within each packet.

-(1) Unpacked Mode.
+Unpacked Mode.
 In Unpacked Mode, packing is disabled and each sample is padded with the number of bits necessary to align each word with the next 16-bit boundary in the packet.
 Four (4) pad bits are added to 12 bit words, eight (8) pad bits are added to 8-bit words, etc. All pad bits shall equal zero.